 Natural gas demand is predicted to increase

-Canada’s LNG today
+Canada’s LNG projects today

 Less than a decade ago, more than a dozen LNG facilities were proposed for construction on Canada’s west coast.
-Currently, only one large LNG facility is under construction near Kitimat, B.C.
+Currently, one large LNG facility is under construction near Kitimat, B.C.
 The LNG Canada project and the associated Coastal GasLink Pipeline will take natural gas production from northeastern B.C., make LNG from it, and ship that LNG to Asia-Pacific markets.

 Another West Coast LNG project, Woodfibre, is also under construction.
 Meanwhile, Tilbury in Delta, B.C. has been making and shipping small volumes of LNG since 1971 and has plans to expand the facility.
-Other projects in the proposal stage include Cedar LNG, a development that would be wholly owned by the Haisla First Nation, a first for Canada.
+Other Canadian LNG projects in the proposal stage include Cedar LNG, a development that would be wholly owned by the Haisla First Nation, a first for Canada.

-Canada could follow the U.S. example
+Canada could follow the U.S. example, creating LNG infrastructure

 In 2015, the United States and Canada were both producing more natural gas than they used at home, and both had a shared issue — little infrastructure to export LNG.
 At that time, more than a dozen LNG projects were proposed in both Canada and the United States.